DanRich123/AlpineEM/examples/trans_and_refl_infinite_Drude(plasma)_slab/README.md

 # Transmission and Reflection Through a Quasi-1D Infinite Slab of a 3-Pole Drude (Plasma) Material (AlpineEM FDTD) (In progress...)

-This example uses AlpineEM to perform FDTD simulations that calculate the transmission and reflection through a quasi-1D infinite slab of a 3-Pole Drude (plasma) material.
+This example uses AlpineEM to perform FDTD simulations that calculate the transmission and reflection through a quasi-1D infinite slab of a 3-pole Drude (plasma) material.
 The slab of material is infinite in the y and z directions, and finite in the x direction.
 The infinite condition is created using periodic boundary conditions.
 The slab of material is 50 mm thick (also see Paraview image below).
-The Drude model, as defined here and used in the solver is:
+The Drude model supports up to 6 poles, but only 3 are utilized in this example.
+The 3-pole Drude model used in the example is:

 $$
 \varepsilon(\omega) = \varepsilon_\infty + \frac{i \sigma_0}{\omega \varepsilon_0} - \sum_{n=1}^{3} \frac{\omega_{p,n}^2}{\omega^2 + i \gamma_n \omega}